endanke/kotlin-mpp-framework-skeleton/README.md

 ## Release build

-To generate a release build for iOS, run the `combineIosArchitectures` Gradle task in the root project.
+To generate a release build for iOS, run the `releaseFatFramework` Gradle task.
 For Android, use the `assembleRelease` task in the ProjectName target.

 ## Sample classes